serAnkii/6th_sem/DevOps on Cloud/UNIT 1/L9-L10_DevOps vs Agile.md

     - building
     - testing
     - and deploying.
-  > - these processes offers continious delivery of software and at the same time the customers .project managers and stake holders follow and give feddback in order to get satisfactory result
+    - These processes offers continious delivery of software and at the same time the customers ,project managers and stake holders follow and give feddback in order to get satisfactory result.
-# Agile came much eariler than devops and it was replacement of waterfall model